Sanctions and drone strikes are hitting Russia’s oil industry: production in December fell to its lowest level in a year and a half

 9 January 19:50

-What influenced the collapse
+What caused the collapse

 Analysts attribute the decline to two key factors: